paulomtts/cookbook_api/README.md

 ```

 This project is usable out of the box, but don't forget to setup your enviroment variables! 🚀

+All the thanks to @tiangolo.
+FastAPI is a really amazing piece of software!

 ## Comming up
 - Google OAuth